AmrAli47/Embedded-system/FOTA/Readme.md

 - HTTP Protocol: Firmware files are transferred securely over the HTTP protocol.
 - NodeMCU Server Mode: The NodeMCU is configured to operate in server mode, enabling it to wirelessly send firmware updates to connected devices.
-- UART Communication: The NodeMCU communicates with the Blue Pill microcontroller using UART.
+- UART Communication: The NodeMCU communicates with the Blue Pill  using UART.
 - Data Integrity Verification: To ensure the reliability of the updates, a Cyclic Redundancy Check (CRC) is implemented.
   This mechanism verifies the integrity of the transferred data.